 Mario Fratti-Fred Newman Political Play Contest, named for two political playwrights, seeks new scripts that engage the political/cultural questions affecting the world today.
 Each year, Castillo receives submissions from around the globe and produces readings of the contest winners each August. click here to learn more

 The All Stars Project co-sponsors Performing the World, along with the East Side Institute for Group and Short Term Psychotherapy.
 International, cross-disciplinary, conversational, experiential, and practical-critical, the PTW conference is open to all.
-The 2014 conference will be held at the All Stars’ performance and development center on West 42nd Street in October of 2014. click here for more information
+The next PTW conference will be held at the All Stars’ performance and development center on West 42nd Street, September 23-25, 2016. click here for more information